Tutti-Fruity

 Maggie wanted Tutti-Fruity.

-She was shy about going in, but her father said, “Go on,” and gave her a nudge, so she went right in.
-Instantly dismayed because everything was so fancy, she waited, holding her nickel, and before long, the big man behind the counter noticed her and leaned over the counter.
+She was shy about going in, but her father said, “Go on,” and gave her a nudge, so she edged slowly through the door.
+Instantly dismayed because everything was so fancy, she waited, holding her nickel, and before long, the big man behind the counter noticed her and leaned over.

 “What would you like, little girl?” he said.
 Perhaps a bit deaf, he spoke loudly, and it startled Maggie.
 She cast her eyes down.